odil-T/ASL-Gesture-Recognition/README.md

 ### How to run the Streamlit app locally

 1. Install Python - You need a python 3.x installation.
 2. Clone The Repository - Open a terminal/command prompt and navigate to the directory where you want to store the application.
-Then, run the following command to clone the repository: `git clone https://github.com/odil-T/ASL-Gesture-Recognition.git`
+Then, run `git clone https://github.com/odil-T/ASL-Gesture-Recognition.git` to clone the repository.
 3. Make A New Environment - Navigate into the cloned repository directory with `cd ASL-Gesture-Recognition` and run `pip install virtualenv`.
 Make a new virtual environment by running `virtualenv asl_app`.
 Activate the environment in Windows by running `asl_app\Scripts\activate` or in Mac/Linux by running `source asl_app/bin/activate`.
 5. Install Dependencies - While the virtual environment is active, install the required libraries by running `pip install -r requirements.txt`.
 6. Run The App - Once all the dependencies are installed, you can launch the application by running `streamlit run app_st_local.py`.
 This launches the Streamlit app locally.
 A new window should appear in your browser.